AnwarKhaddaj/anwarkhaddaj.github.io/README.md

 - [**Meet Mathematics Alumni**](https://www.instagram.com/p/Clt1_BFKZTH/?img_index=1), Discussion to undergraduate students during a Mathematics club virtual event at Lebanese American University, Dec 7, 2022.

 ## Projects
+- **Exploring the intrinsic and extrinsic determinants of heterogeneity in a 𝜷-cell network**, [Simula Summer School in Computational Physiology Project](https://www.simula.no/education/courses-summer-schools/summer-school-computational-physiology)
+  - Worked with collaborators at Simula research laboratory, University of California, San Diego, and University of California, Davis to explore the reconstruction of real pancreatic islets by studying the intrinsic and extrinsic heterogeneity of beta cells in a network.
+  - Implemented feature and ODE-based sensitivity analyses techniques to determine parameters responsible for intrinsic dynamic behaviors of beta cells.
 - **URL Shortener Service**, [Software Engineering Methodology Final Project](https://github.com/CFan7/SnipWise)
   - Implemented frontend using React and SpringBoot and backend using BigTable and deployed both on Google Cloud Platform (GCP).
   - Tested latency of the system using JMeter Apache and optimized efficiency accordingly.